-Clinical Guideline Recommendations Italian Association for the Study of the Pancreas: Italian Consensus Guidelines for Chronic Pancreatitis (2010) 10 Treatment of chronic pancreatitis Pancreatic enzyme supplementation is indicated in patients with chronic pancreatitis and exocrine pancreatic insufficiency.
+Clinical Guideline Recommendations Italian Association for the Study of the Pancreas: Italian Consensus Guidelines for Chronic Pancreatitis (2010) Treatment of chronic pancreatitis Pancreatic enzyme supplementation is indicated in patients with chronic pancreatitis and exocrine pancreatic insufficiency.
 Quantitative measurement of fecal fat is not mandatory for prescribing pancreatic enzymes.
 Pancreatic enzyme supplementation improves the quality of life in chronic pancreatitis.
 Pancreatic enzyme supplementation is not recommended for reducing frequency and severity of painful relapses in chronic pancreatitis.
 Proton pump inhibitors should be added if steatorrhea is not controlled by pancreatic enzyme supplementation alone.
 Pancreatic enzyme formulations with enteric-coated pH-sensitive minimicrospheres and high lipase content should be used.
 The recommended dose is 25,000 to 40,000 units of lipase per meal.
 Pancreatic enzymes should be administered during or just after meals.
 The clinical improvement of the nutritional parameters and the normalization of gastrointestinal symptoms are sufficient criteria to evaluate the efficacy of pancreatic enzymes.
 Assessment of endocrine pancreatic function is recommended by measuring fasting blood glucose levels.
 Pancreatic enzyme supplementation is recommended in surgically treated patients with pancreatic exocrine insufficiency.
-The Cystic Fibrosis Pancreatic function and pancreatic enzymes Foundation: Evidence-Based For infants with cystic fibrosis under two years of age, pancreatic functional status should be measured by fecal elastase or coefficient Guidelines for of fat absorption in all individuals.
-Management of Infants with Cystic Fibrosis (2009) 11 For infants with cystic fibrosis under two years of age, pancreatic enzyme replacement therapy should be started in the following patients: All infants with two cystic fibrosis transmembrane conductance
+The Cystic Fibrosis Foundation: Evidence-Based Guidelines for Management of Infants with Cystic Fibrosis (2009) Pancreatic function and pancreatic enzymes For infants with cystic fibrosis under two years of age, pancreatic functional status should be measured by fecal elastase or coefficient of fat absorption in all individuals.
+For infants with cystic fibrosis under two years of age, pancreatic enzyme replacement therapy should be started in the following patients: All infants with two cystic fibrosis transmembrane conductance